Sen-Se1/advanced-python-labs/README.md

 - **Streamlit** – for creating interactive web apps for data science and ML
 - **PostgreSQL** – for database integration with FastAPI applications
 - **Web Scraping** – for extracting and analyzing data from websites
+- **LangChain** – for building AI applications with large language models

 ---